OUR SCIENCE

 Take a Deeper Look: The RNAi Therapeutic Mechanism of Action

-How siRNAs Work
+How siRNA Work

 When the siRNA duplex is delivered into the cell, it is recognized by a protein complex known as the RNA-induced silencing complex (RISC), which already resides in the cell as a primary component of the natural RNAi pathway.
 Our siRNA duplex is recognized by and loaded into RISC, which removes one of the two strands (the “passenger” strand).
 This functional RISC now has only the complementary (or “guide”) strand that stays bound to the RISC, helping it find and pair with its matching (or “complementary”) mRNA before it is converted into a protein by a ribosome.
 Once the match is found, like a pair of molecular scissors, the siRNA together with RISC cleaves the “unwanted” target mRNA, causing it to be degraded.
 This process is catalytic, meaning that a single siRNA-loaded RISC can degrade many copies of the target mRNA.
 As a result, the production of the specific “unwanted” protein that corresponds to that mRNA is reduced or “silenced.”

-Additionally, we believe that siRNAs can be developed to address infectious diseases by directly targeting viral RNA or their host factors for destruction such that the virus is unable make copies of itself or to get inside cells in the first place.
+Additionally, we believe that siRNA can be developed to address infectious diseases by directly targeting viral RNA or their host factors for destruction such that the virus is unable make copies of itself or to get inside cells in the first place.

-Key features of our RNAi therapeutics:
+Key Features of our RNA interference therapeutics:

 • Ability to target potentially any gene in the genome, including targets that are “undruggable” by small molecules and antibodies